The Story of Harvest

 Now in its 28th year of evangelistic outreach, the Harvest Crusades continue to appeal to audiences of all ages, and have been hosted by churches across the country and around the world at venues like Angel Stadium of Anaheim, Dodger Stadium, Madison Square Garden, and AT&T Stadium in Dallas.
 Through the years, Harvest has featured top name Christian musicians and special guests like Bethany Hamilton and Louis Zamperini, as well as a nightly message from Laurie, who has spoken at every Harvest Crusade event since 1990.

-Since the first Harvest Crusade, some 5.7 million people have attended Harvest events across the U.S., Canada, Australia, and New Zealand, and another 1.9 million more have attended events virtually via live and archived Internet webcasts.
-But the greatest impact of the Harvest Crusades to date can be measured by the 489,345 people who have committed their lives to Christ as a result of the Gospel message presented by Greg Laurie at each event.
+Since 1990, Laurie's Harvest Crusade events have been attended by more than 7.6 million people worldwide, both in-person in stadiums & arenas across the U.S., Canada, Australia, and live via Internet broadcasts.
+But the greatest impact of the Harvest Crusades to date can be measured by the 489,345 people who have professed faith in Jesus Christ as a result of the gospel message presented by Greg Laurie at each event.

 Download a PDF version of this article.